Ice Melt Alternatives

 Safe Paw ice melt alternative uses a proprietary blend of safe ingredients that break down the structure of ice, so ice melts quickly and can be scraped away more easily.
 There’s no salt at all, only ingredients guaranteed (and recognized by the EPA) to be safe.

-Safe Paw is an excellent choice for use around your home where it won’t harm you, pets, the lawn or your indoor flooring.
+Safe Paw is an excellent choice for use around your home where it won’t harm you, your pets, the lawn or your indoor flooring.
 Putting a bag in the car makes sense too, or choose Safe Paw’s sister product, Traction Magic, for help on slick roads.
 Traction Magic doesn’t use an ice melter, so there’s no waiting for it to work.
 It’s an ice gripper the delivers instant traction on ice and packed snow.
 An absorbing agent in Traction Magic soaks up surface water, the element scientifically shown to make ice slippery.
 Then, crystalline spikes grip the ice to provide a safe, effective surface for car tires, shoes, and paws.
 Like Safe Paw, Traction Magic has been tested for safety, and it is ISO 9001 certified and meets the tough OSHA safety standards.